platformsh/platformsh-docs/docs/src/gettingstarted/introduction/template/create-project.md

 3. **Template**

-  Now you will be able to see the large collection of Platform.sh's supported templates.
+  Now you can see the large collection of Platform.sh's supported templates.
 There are several types of templates available, including language-specific examples, ready-to-use frameworks you can build upon, and set applications you can start using immediately after installation.

   If you are more comfortable with a particular language, click the dropdown labeled `All languages`.
 Select a language and the template list will update.